 - Step 18 Click the Rolls tab.
 Two new rolls now appear on the Rolls tab.
 For each pending roll, view the Roll Valid Signal status.
 When one of the following conditions are met, continue with Step 19. - If the Roll Valid Signal status is true, a valid signal was found on the new port.

-- If the Roll Valid Signal status is false, a valid signal was not found.
+On either the Automatic or the Manual roll, the physical change of the cross-connect to the Roll To path occurs after running the roll command. - If the Roll Valid Signal status is false, a valid signal was not found.
 Wait until the signal is found before continuing with the next step.
 If the signal is not found, refer to the Circuits and Timing section of the Cisco ONS 15454 Troubleshooting Guide.
-To cancel the roll, see the "DLP-A489 Cancel a Roll" task on page 21-58. - The roll is a one-way destination roll and the Roll Valid signal status is false.
+To cancel the roll, see the "DLP-A489 Cancel a Roll" task on page 21-60.

+• The roll is a one-way destination roll and the Roll Valid signal status is false.
 It is not possible to get a Roll Valid Signal status of true for a one-way destination roll.

 - A roll can be forced onto the Roll To Circuit destination without a valid signal by using the Force Valid Signal button.
-If you choose Force Valid Signal, traffic on the circuit that is involved in the roll will be dropped when the roll is completed. - Step 19 If you selected Manual in Step 5, click each roll and click Complete to route the traffic to the new port.
+If you choose Force Valid Signal, traffic on the circuit that is involved in the roll will be dropped when the roll is completed. - Step 19 If you selected Manual in Step 5, click each roll and click Complete to lock the change of the route to the ROLLTO into the database.
 If you selected Auto, continue with Step 20.